bjarnesinstanes/akerbp_github_demo/README.md

-# Aker BP – AI-Ready Data Product Demo (GitHub-style Portfolio)
+# AI-Ready Data Product Demo (GitHub-style Portfolio)

 **Purpose:** An anonymised, representative portfolio demo showing how a governed industrial data product can be designed for AI consumption.